 Despite all of the evidence that shows that Xarelto causes uncontrollable and potentially fatal bleeding, Janssen and Bayer continue to aggressively market the drug and deny its clear dangers.
 It is vital that victims of Xarelto’s appalling side effects come forward to send the drug makers a strong message that apathy toward injured patients is not an option in the future.

-Attorneys that know how to conduct mass torts and federal multidistrict litigation help injured victims send that message by levelling the legal playing field against companies making billions of dollars in revenue from dangerous, defective products.
-The lawyers at Colson Hicks Eidson use mass torts and multidistrict litigation to help victims and force guilty parties to respect the health and lives of Americans.
-Contact the firm and look at our Pharamceutical Litigation pages for more information about how our lawyers help people injured by defective drugs.
+Attorneys that know how to conduct mass torts and federal multidistrict litigation help injured victims send that message by leveling the legal playing field against companies making billions of dollars in revenue from dangerous, defective products.
+The lawyers at Colson Hicks Eidson use mass torts and a multidistrict litigation to help victims and force guilty parties to respect the health and lives of Americans.
+Contact the firm and look at our Pharmaceutical Litigation pages for more information about how our lawyers help people injured by defective drugs.